k2view-academy/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/02_search_implementation.md

 The default built-in types of Search fields are:

 - **keyword**, enables a search by this column.
 In the background Fabric creates two search indexes for the keyword field, a keyword index and an additional index based on the type of field.
 The keyword index enables searching for an exact match (case sensitive) of the searched value.
 - **date**, enables a search on a date column.
-Date fields must be populated by a date format defied by Elasticsearch / OpenSearch.
+Date fields must be populated by a date format defined by Elasticsearch / OpenSearch.
 Click to see the list of the date formats supported by Elasticsearch:
   * [https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html#built-in-date-formats](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html#built-in-date-formats)
 - **data**, can be returned by the search, a search cannot be initiated by this column.
 - [search templates](04_search_templates.md), Fabric supports adding templates for Search fields to support specific cases.